karkman/physalia_metagenomics/Day2/README.md

 less Scripts/READ_BASED.sh
 ```

-You can scroll up and down with the arrow keys if the text do not fit entirely in your screen.
+**NOTE:** You can scroll up and down using the arrow keys on your keyboard, or move one "page" at a time using the spacebar.
-To quit `less`, hit the letter **q**.
+**NOTE:** To quit `less`, hit the letter **q**.

 As you will see, we are first running `seqtk` to subsample the data to an even number of sequences per sample (2,000,000).
 Then we are running `DIAMOND` to annotate the reads against the NCBI nr database.
-Then we will use `MEGAN` to parse the annotations and get taxonomical and functional assignments.
+Then we will use `MEGAN` to parse the annotations and get taxonomic and functional assignments.
-In addition to `DIAMOND` and `MEGAN`, we will also use a different approach to get taxonomical profiles using `METAXA`.
+In addition to `DIAMOND` and `MEGAN`, we will also use a different approach to get taxonomic profiles using `METAXA`.
 This will happen in two steps: the first command finds rRNA genes among our reads, and the second summarises the taxonomy.

 Now let's run the script: